Tshepangnkwe/NetSimX/topologies/01-bus-topology/README.md

 ## Implementation Steps

 ### 1. Physical Layout
+Based on my research and the assignment requirements, here's how I'm setting this up:
 1. Open Cisco Packet Tracer
-2. Place 5-6 generic PCs in a linear arrangement
+2. Place 5 PCs in a straight line to simulate the bus layout
-3. Connect using straight-through cables to simulate bus backbone
+3. Use a hub to simulate the shared backbone cable
-4. Add hub/repeater if needed for signal amplification
+4. Connect everything with straight-through cables

 ### 2. Device Configuration